The Classification of Real Singularities Using Singular. Part III: Unimodal Singularities of Corank 2: General Classification Algorithm

 Figures \ref{fig exceptional W} to \ref{fig parabolic} show in the gray shaded area all monomials which can possibly occur in a polynomial $f$ of the given type $T$.
 The Newton polygon $\Gamma(T)$ is shown as the blue line with the non-moduli monomials of $\NF(T)$ shown as blue dots.
 Red dots indicate monomials which are not in $\Jac(f)$.
 The dot with the thick black circle indicates the moduli monomial in the Arnold system.

 We start the classification process by classifying the input polynomial according to the complex classification in \cite{AVG1985}.
-The classifier to obtain the complex types has been implemented in the \textsc{Singular} library {\tt classify.lib} \citep{classify}.
+We use the \textsc{Singular} library {\tt classify2.lib} \citep{classify2lib} for this purpose.
 As shown by \cite{A1974}, the complex types correspond to real main types, which split up into real subtypes by modifying the signs of the terms in the normal form of the real main type, except in the case $Y_{r,r}$.
+This complex type splits up into the real main types $\widetilde Y_r$ and $Y_{r,r}$.
+The $\widetilde Y_r$ case differs from all the other cases in the sense that these singularities are not right equivalent over the real numbers to a germ with a non-degenerate Newton principal part.\footnote{Thus it does not make sense to include the $\widetilde Y_r$ case in the Figures \ref{fig exceptional W} to \ref{fig parabolic}.} Therefore we postpone the discussion of the case $\widetilde Y_r$ to Section \ref{sec Yr}, where we will give a modification of the general algorithm applicable to this case.

-This complex normal form splits up into the real main types $\widetilde Y_r$ and $Y_{r,r}$.
-We can easily distinguish whether an input polynomial $f$ is of real main type $Y_{r,r}$ or $\widetilde Y_r$, using \cite[Proposition 8]{realclassify1} by considering the number of real roots of $\jet(f,4)$.
-The \textsc{Singular} library {\tt rootsur.lib} \citep{roots} can be used for this task.
-We postpone the discussion of the case $\widetilde Y_r$ to Section \ref{sec Y}, where we will give a modification of the general algorithm applicable to this case.
-Note that in all the other cases, the Newton polygon $\Gamma(T)$ of a real subtype $T$ coincides with the Newton polygon of its corresponding complex and main real type.
-Also note that, according to \cite{realclassify2}, normal form equations of different complex types, and hence of different real main types, cannot be equivalent.
+\begin{remark} We can easily distinguish whether an input polynomial $f$ is of real main type $Y_{r,r}$ or $\widetilde Y_r$, using \cite[Proposition 8]{realclassify1} by considering the number of real roots (i.e., real homogeneous linear factors) of $\jet(f,4)$.
+The $4$-jet of functions of real type $Y_{r,s}$ has four real roots (counted with multiplicity), while the $4$-jet of functions of real type $\widetilde Y_r$ does not have any real roots.
+The \textsc{Singular} library {\tt rootsur.lib} \citep{roots} can be used to determine the number of roots.